Damping materials in mechanics and construction: ideas, applications and advantages

 Elastomers

-• Nitrile rubber (NBR)
+• Nitrile Rubber (NBR)

-• Chloroprene rubber (CR)
+• Chloroprene Rubber (CR)

-• Ethylene rubber (EPDM)
+• Ethylene Rubber (EPDM)

-• Butyl rubber (IIR)
+• Butyl Rubber (IIR)

-• Fluorinated rubber (FPM)
+• Fluororubber (FPM)

 • Silicone rubber (SI)